-When synthetic non-biodegradable fishing nets are lost, abandoned, or discarded at sea, they may continue to catch fish and other animals for a long period of time—a phenomenon is known as ‘ghost fishing’.
-New research shows that a biodegradable net material can be used to create nets that have similar catch rates as conventional nets but decompose after a certain period of time under water.
+When synthetic non-biodegradable fishing nets are lost, abandoned, or discarded at sea is plastic oceans.
+For they may continue to catch fish and other animals for a long period of time.
+This is a phenomenon is known as ‘ghost fishing’.
+New research also shows that a biodegradable net material can be used to create nets.
+I mean those that have similar catch rates as conventional nets.
+However, they decompose after a certain period of time under water.

-The Animal Conservation findings suggest that biodegradable netting may become a feasible alternative to conventional nylon netting and can contribute to reducing ghost fishing.
+The Animal Conservation findings suggest that biodegradable netting may become a feasible alternative.
+That’s to conventional nylon netting and can contribute to reducing ghost fishing.

 I mean a wide variety of materials are available to manufacture fishing nets.
 Until the early 1960s, natural materials such as cotton and hemp were commonly used.
 With the advent of polyamide-based nylon after World War II, synthetic fibers quickly replaced natural materials (von Brandt, 1984).
 So that’s where the problem begins.
 The excellent fishing performance.
 Also high strength and low price of synthetic materials.
 For they contributed to the development of worldwide gillnet and driftnet fisheries (Anonymous, 1990; Wright & Doulman, 1991; Richards, 1994).